 When you visit Crawford Lake, you create your own adventure.
 Visit in any season and you’ll find outdoor activities and events you’ll like, and so close to home.

-Explore the Iroquoian village and learn about local First Nations history.
+Explore the longhouse village and learn about local First Nations history.
 Sample warm and gooey maple taffy during Sweet Water Season.
 Watch the turtles paddling in the meromictic lake on a walk around the boardwalk.
 Enjoy a day hike from Crawford Lake through the Nassagaweya Canyon Trail, and journey to Rattlesnake Point.
-Bring your friends and cross-country ski on the Pine Ridge trail, or join a Moonlight Snowshoe hike.
+Bring your friends and cross-country ski on the Pine Ridge trail, or rent a pair of snowshoes and make some tracks!

 Come back again and again, and you’ll discover something new at Crawford Lake.
 Why not host your child’s birthday party here for a one-of-a-kind party?